Sounds like a Success 101 tagline, right?

 One day I shall try to climb up the inside of this heritage-class icon, to see what makes it tick, literally.

-Come 01 July 2016 and it will be 5 years since the last train operation ceased at this iconic station of British colonial legacy.
+On 01 July 2011 train operations ceased at this iconic station of British colonial legacy (opened in 1932).

-Personally, this place reminds me of the day that my wife and I officially emigrated to Singapore in June of 1984.
-With 2 suitcases and 2 carton boxes in tow, we disembarked from the Express Rakyat after a grueling 14-hour ride from Butterworth, tired but looking expectantly to greener pastures on The Little Red Dot.
+Personally, this place reminds me of the day that my wife and I officially emigrated to Singapore in June 1984.
+With 2 suitcases and 2 carton boxes in tow, we disembarked from the Express Rakyat after a gruelling 14-hour ride from Butterworth, tired but looking expectantly to greener pastures on The Little Red Dot (that’s an irony in itself).